Welcome to today's edition of the Rush 24-7 podcast.

 I'm not even accusing anybody of anything.

-Of course, the uh various gay lobbies and interests and so forth, or harassed, uh, what have you.
+Of course, the various gay lobbies and interests and so forth are harassed.

-Anyway, there's still more of this, and we haven't even scratched surface yet here on uh N word uh NFL today, so welcome back, folks.
+Anyway, there's still more of this, and we haven't even scratched the surface yet here on N-Word NFL today.

-Great to have you, L. Rushbow executing a scientist duties flawlessly while having more fun than a human being should be allowed to have.
+El Rushbow executing his scientist duties flawlessly while having more fun than a human being should be allowed to have.

 Does anybody at this point even really know what this bill is about in Arizona?